Hypertrophic Cardiomyopathy (HCM)

 • Alcohol septal ablation (nonsurgical procedure) Also called nonsurgical septal reduction therapy, alcohol septal ablation is a procedure where ethanol (a type of alcohol) is injected through a tube into the small artery that supplies blood to the area of heart muscle thickened by HCM.
 The alcohol causes these cells to die.
 The thickened tissue shrinks to a more normal size.
 The risks and complications of heart surgery increase with age.
 For this reason, ablation may be preferred to septal myectomy in older patients with other medical conditions.

-• Cardiac implantable electronic devices (CIEDs) – Several types of devices can be implanted in the body to help the heart work better, including:
+• Cardiac implantable electronic devices (CIEDs) – Depending on specific patient risk factors, there are devices that can be implanted in the body to help the heart work better, including:

 • Implantable cardioverter defibrillator (ICD) – An ICD helps maintain a normal heartbeat by sending an electric shock to the heart if an irregular heartbeat is detected.
-This reduces the risk of sudden cardiac death.
+This may reduce the risk of sudden cardiac death.

 • Pacemaker – This small device uses electrical pulses to prompt the heart to beat at a normal rate.
 This is used for people with a heart rate that is too slow.